ceo991/Demo-Project/README.md

 # Demo-Unity-Project
-This  repository is for a demo project
+This repository is for a demo Unity project.